Lo-rraine/DigitalResume/README.md

 # DigitalResume
-Uses an API to count the number of visitors https://www.lorraineza.com
+Uses an API to count the number of visitors per day https://www.lorraineza.com

 Personal portfolio / Resume